Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: The instrument

-In addition to the receiver channels, 4 calibration antennas, which transmit pulses for calibration of the station timing, geometry, and signal efficiency, are deployed on two extra strings.
-They are positioned at a distance of about $\unit{40}{\meter}$ to the station core at a similar depth as the measurement antennas.
+In addition to the receiver channels, 4 calibration transmitter antennas are deployed on two extra strings, D5 and D6.
+These pulsers can transmit transient signals or continuous broadband noise for calibration of the station timing, geometry, and signal efficiency.
+Transient emissions are tied to a GPS clock which allows separation of them from other recorded RF signals by timing.
+The pulsers are positioned at a distance of approximately $\unit{40}{\meter}$ to the station core at a similar depth as the measurement antennas.
 Each hole contains one antenna of each polarization.

-The antennas used in ARA are birdcage dipoles for the vertical polarization \textbf{(Vpol)} and ferrite loaded quad-slot antennas for the horizontal polarization \textbf{(Hpol)}.
+The antennas used in ARA are birdcage dipoles for the vertical polarization (Vpol) and ferrite loaded quad-slot antennas for the horizontal polarization (Hpol).
 Given the drilled antenna holes with a diameter of only $\unit{15}{\centi\meter}$, the design of Hpol antennas with reasonable sensitivity down to $\unit{150}{\mega\hertz}$ is very challenging.
 Slotted copper cylinders show reasonable low-frequency performance with a voltage standing wave ratio below 3, for frequencies above $\unit{300}{\mega\hertz}$ \cite{Allison2012457}.
 This can be further improved by adding ferrite material in the cylinder core.

-The signal recorded by the antennas is first filtered by a bandpass and notch filter, to reject frequencies of low antenna sensitivity and narrow-band communications.
-After filtering, the signal is amplified by Low Noise Amplifiers \textbf{(LNAs)} and transmitted analog to the surface through fiber cables via optical ZONU links (Figure~\ref{fig_signalChain}).
-At the surface, the signal is filtered again, split and fed to the trigger system as well as to the digitization system (Figure~\ref{fig_DAQsceme}).
+The signals recorded by the antennas are first filtered by a bandpass and notch filter, to reject frequencies out of band as well as narrow-band communications.
+After filtering, signals are amplified by Low Noise Amplifiers (LNAs) and transmitted analog to the surface through fiber cables via optical Zonu links (Figure~\ref{fig_signalChain}).
+At the surface, signals are filtered again, split and fed to the trigger system as well as to the digitization system (Figure~\ref{fig_DAQsceme}).
 A first calibration of the full signal chain and antenna response after deployment in the ice can be found in Section \ref{ch_scCalibration}.